The Lumber Cartel, local 42 (Canadian branch)

 Standards

 The standards that the internet is built on are defined in a series of documents (that currently number in the thousands) called RFCs (Request For Comments), and generally contain highly technical information that is, in particular, useful to developers and systems administrators.
-The format of eMail messages is defined in RFC 2822 (which obsoletes RFC 822).
+The format of eMail messages is defined in RFC 2822 (which obsoletes RFC 822 and earlier RFCs dating as far back as 1980).
 The protocol used to transfer eMail from client-to-server and server-to-server is defined in RFC 2821 (which obsoletes RFC 821).

 See also